 You or a loved one may have just left the hospital, but you feel like something is wrong.
 Maybe you weren’t treated right or you believe that someone made an error while receiving treatment.
 The nurses, physician’s assistants, radiology technicians, nurse’s aides and doctors employed by the hospital may have made a mistake.
 Lawyers call this negligence or medical malpractice.

 Feeling like something isn’t right may not be the fault of the doctor or nurse.
 This might be the result of something much bigger.
 This could be a problem with the entire hospital system.
-A breakdown in the system for diagnosis and treatment of patients like you and your family that needs to be addressed.
 If a hospital employee makes an error in treating a patient, the hospital is liable for their negligence or malpractice.

 Partners at Wisell & McGee, L.L.P. have protected patients for over 20 years in medical malpractice cases.

 We represented a patient who died at Good Samaritan Hospital because the nursing staff failed to monitor his breathing after administering heavy doses of pain medication.
-This error by the nurses constituted nursing malpractice and was attributable to her hospital employer.
+This error by the nurses constituted nursing malpractice and was attributable to the hospital.

 Failure to Diagnose Cancer

-Looking back you start to ask yourself, what if we would have known about the cancer earlier?
+Looking back you start to ask yourself, what if we would have known about the Cancer earlier?
 Would we have been able to stop it?
-Would my husband or wife have been able to live longer to see his grandchildren grow up for a few extra years?
-Why didn’t the doctor notice the cancer earlier?
+Would my husband or wife have been able to live longer to see their grandchildren grow up for a few extra years?
+Why didn’t the doctor notice the Cancer earlier?
 Was it not there?
 Or did the doctor fail to detect it?
 Did they misread the mammogram?
 Did they not look closely enough at the blood work?